theheartofraven/BattleLodge/README.md

 You can use pre-built headers and binaries of Google's V8 JavaScript engine by downloading and expanding [linux-v8.tar.gz](https://github.com/MultiChain/multichain-binaries/raw/master/linux-v8.tar.gz) in the current directory.
 If, on the other hand, you prefer to build the V8 component yourself, please follow the instructions in [V8.md](/V8.md/).

-Compile MultiChain for Ubuntu (64-bit)
+Compile BattleLodge for Ubuntu (64-bit)
 -----------------------------

     cd $MULTICHAIN_HOME